Explore Natural Philosophy

 Did we evolve from single cells into plants and animals then chimps to human?

 All life on Earth is carbon-based.
-From bacteria to trees to whales to you, the chemistry of life is built around carbon’s flexible bonding power.
+The chemistry of life is built around carbon’s flexible bonding power.
 But that simple fact can hide a more interesting story.
 Life did not begin as plants and animals.
 It began as single-celled organisms, and much of life stayed single-celled because the strategy works.

-The mistake is thinking evolution is a ladder: first single-celled life, then multicellular life, then plants and animals, with each step replacing the last.
+The mistake is thinking evolution is a ladder: single-celled life followed by multicellular life, then plants and animals.
 That is not how evolution works.
 Evolution is a branching tree.
 Some ancient single-celled lineages eventually led to multicellular plants, animals, and fungi.
 But many other branches remained single-celled, diversified, and are still evolving today.
 Bacteria, archaea, protists, algae, amoebas, yeasts, and diatoms are not evolutionary leftovers.
-They are successful living branches.
+They are successful living branches of single-celled life.

 One of the great later turning points was multicellularity.
 Some cells began living together, communicating, specializing, and forming larger bodies.
-From there, animal evolution eventually developed bilateral bodies: left and right sides, front and back, direction, motion, sensing, and eventually agency.
-Bilateral structure did not create agency by itself, but it gave life a geometry that agency could build on.
+From there, animal evolution eventually developed bilateral bodies: left and right sides, direction, and agency.
 A creature with direction can begin moving through the world in a more organized way.

 But single-celled life never stopped being powerful.
 Diatoms are a beautiful example.
 Each diatom is one cell, yet many form chains or colonies and help shape entire ecosystems.
 They are photosynthetic algae wrapped in glass-like silica shells called frustules.
-They are carbon-based life using silica as armor and architecture.
-In them, life almost seems to flirt with a science-fiction idea: carbon writes the living chemistry, while silica helps build the house.
+They are carbon-based life using silica as armor.
+In them, life flirts with a science-fiction idea: silica-based life.

 — map / TST —